ramomar1992/bio2-assignment-1/README.md

 The python script to do so is in [this file](main.ipynb).

 **NOTE:** *Before running the script you need to have `pysam` and `samtools` installed in your machine.*

+- This script uses the `pysam` package by imporing it useing the python import: `import pysam as ps`.
+- I use the `AlignmentFile` method from the `pysam` package to read the `.bam` file that was sorted and prepared.
+I also have to provide some options to the method since it needs the `mode` and `index_filename`.
+- Then using the `.fetch()` method on the bam file object I can iterate over all reads alligned to the reference.
+When we find that the read has more than or equal 30 `mapping_quality` score we write it to the output file which is in `created_bam` directory.
+This uses a file creation script from the documentation.
+- To be able to open the new file, we need to have a new index to it.
+So I import the `os` module to be able to execute shell scrips from within the python script.
+- The script uses the `samtools` software create an index to the new `.bam` file. using the script `samtools index ./created_bam/0ver_30_quality_mapping.bam ./created_bam/0ver_30_quality_mapping.bam.bai`, which will crete the index in the same directory and the same naming convention as the original `.bam` file.
+- Then I will be able to read the file providing the created index from the `samtools` and output the mapped reads.